scribe-security/docs/docs/integrating-scribe/valint/getting-started-valint.md

 On the verification flow the current `envrionment context` is provided to the policy engine, which is the key to defining relative requirements between different points in the supply chain.

-For example, verification done in GitHub Actions can refer to policy requirements that apply to the current run number.
+For example, verification done in Github Actions can refer to policy requirements that apply to the current run number.
 Another example, verification done on a binary can refer to requirements that apply to the hash of the binary.